hybridgroup/gocv/README.md

 #### Install

-Once the code is buikt, you are ready to install:
+Once the code is built, you are ready to install:

 	make sudo_install